Shape Selection Tools

 The basic use of these tools is straightforward: click and drag the mouse cursor to create a selection shape.
 Releasing the mouse button relinquishes editing mode and fixes the selection.

-Once a selection has been cast, editing operations (including effects and adjustments) are confined to the active selection.
+Once a selection has been created, editing operations (including effects and adjustments) are confined to the active selection.
 This can be used to limit drawing to a specific area of the layer.

 To edit an area outside the current selection it is necessary to either add the new area to the selection or to deselect the active selection.